Sep. 27, 2023

 Nonconvulsive status epilepticus (obtundation status epilepticus).
 EEG background activity is replaced by diffuse delta slow waves, superimposed with multifocal spikes and spike-waves, sharp waves, and generalized spike-and-wave discharges predominating over frontal-central areas, associated with myoclonic jerks or without a clinical correlate (atypical absence status).

-Recording protocols for Dravet syndrome proposed by the ILAE neurophysiology task force are as follows (63):
+Recording protocols for Dravet syndrome proposed by the ILAE Neurophysiology Task Force are as follows (66):

 Basic level.
 Planned recording during wakefulness and sleep with polygraphy (ECG, respiration, bilateral deltoid EMG) with hyperventilation and intermittent photic stimulation.
 Intermittent photic stimulation is important to record early photoparoxysmal responses.